Stocks and Shares: The Low-Down

 - Traders may be tempted to sell following a bad performance

-- Following a strategy can cut the risk of performing emotional trades
+- Following a strategy can cut the risk of executing emotional trades

-A tactical trader with stock trading strategies in place, however, would be more likely to recognise that the market may smooth itself out over time.
+A tactical trader with solid stock trading strategies in place, however, would be more likely to recognise that the market may smooth itself out over time.
 This is all the more reason to ensure that you have a robust strategy in place.
-When you have a tested strategy in operation, you’ll be able to more easily dismiss the temptation to sell your holdings if there is a sudden decline in value.
+When you are following a pre-determined strategy, you’ll be able to more easily dismiss the temptation to sell your holdings if there is a sudden decline in value.
 If you don’t have a strategy in place, though, you might find yourself buying and selling emotionally – and that’s often a recipe for trading disaster.

 RSI, or Relative Strength Index, is a technical indicator used by traders to monitor markets and make wiser investment decisions.
 RSI works by comparing recent gains and losses in a market in order [...]